nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing the data

-VAX@NUS data is saved as a JSON file [JAR file location]/data/studentbook.json.
+Vax@NUS data is saved as a JSON file [JAR file location]/data/studentbook.json.
 Advanced users are welcome to update data directly by editing that data file.

 > Please refer to the [Input Formats](#input-formats) section when editing the data file to conform to the required format.